I never expected to be a writer!

 Brenda’s pre-writing career encompassed being a bookkeeper, a high school English teacher, an accountant and a business manager.
 Brenda was born in South Africa and spent the first 30 years of her life in South Africa until she and her husband immigrated to Canada.
 Throughout her career, Brenda was regarded as diligent, insightful, and someone, for whom, producing quality work was important.

-During her career, Brenda's writing skills were often called on to write effective and compelling reports, persuasive letters or clear communication.
+Brenda's writing skills were often called on to write effective and compelling reports, persuasive letters or clear communication.
 As an English teacher, Brenda’s first love was grammar – the structure of language intrigues her – and her second love was literature.
 Brenda earned her degree in literature and history from the University of the Witwatersrand in Johannesburg, South Africa.

 Brenda lives with her husband in Vancouver, on the West Coast of Canada, where they love to hike, ski, and try out new recipes in the kitchen.